-- (1) The increase in the net pension liability for 2022 was due to lower-than-expected investment returns, increase salary scale assumption and unfavorable demographic experience. - (2) GASB Statement No.67 permits plans to present the ten years historical information prospectively until such information is available. - (3) Actuarial assumptions used to determine total pension liability is presented in Note 6 to the basic financial statements. - (4) Numbers presented in Schedule of Changes in Net Pension Liability taken from the GASB 67 and 68 Disclosure issued by Milliman on April 20, 2023 are rounded and may differ slightly from the financial statements.
+- (1) The increase in the net pension liability for 2023 was due to unfavorable demographic experience. - (2) Actuarial assumptions used to determine total pension liability are presented in Note 6 to the basic financial statements. - (3) Numbers presented in Schedule of Changes in Net Pension Liability taken from the GASB 67 and 68 Disclosure issued by Milliman on April 30, 2024, are rounded and may differ slightly from the financial statements.